Private beta

 # opens a browser · authorize with GitHub · key stored locally

 Free during the beta.
-Keys are per developer and tied to your GitHub handle. macOS and Linux supported.
+Keys are per developer, tied to your GitHub handle, and revocable. macOS and Linux supported.

 02SCAN